 Biography

 Creative forward Trevor Phillips joined the Tigers in June 1979 for a record fee of £75,000 as manager Ken Houghton sought to build a squad capable of winning promotion out of Division Three – alongside Phillips, the signing of Mick Tait (for whom the club paid a new record fee weeks later) and Paul Moss represented a considerable investment.
 Alas Houghton could not find a successful formula on the pitch and City managed only four league wins before a 7-2 shoeing at Brentford in December 1979 led to Houghton’s dismissal.
-Phillips had contributed three goals in 24 starts under Houghton, in a 2-2 draw with Oxford, a 2-3 defeat at Millwall and a 2-0 win over Carlisle (the last of Houghton’s four victories).
+Phillips had contributed three goals in 24 starts under Houghton, in a 2-2 draw with Oxford United, a 2-3 defeat at Millwall and a 2-0 win over Carlisle United, the last of Houghton’s four victories that season.

-Phillips missed five games in November and when he returned to first team action Chris Chilton was in temporary charge of the side.
-Phillips started another three games under Chilton but in January 1980 the City manager’s job was handed to former Wales manager Mike Smith and Phillips, whose face clearly didn’t fit with the new gaffer.
-Despite blasting five goals past Sculcoates Amateurs for City’s reserve side in the ERCFA Senior Cup, Trevor was not seen again in the first team and left the Tigers in March 1980.
+Phillips missed five games in November 1979 and when he returned to first team action Chris Chilton was in temporary charge of the side.
+Phillips started another three games under Chilton but in January 1980 the City manager’s job was handed to former Wales manager Mike Smith and Phillips fell out of favour.
+Despite blasting five goals past Sculcoates Amateurs for City’s Reserve side in the ERCFA Senior Cup, Trevor was not seen again in the first team and left the Tigers in March 1980.

-Trevor Phillips was born in Barnsley and raised close to the Tykes’ Oakwell home ground, but the diminutive forward joined Division Three side Rotherham United as a teenage apprentice and made his first team debut against Barrow in January 1970 at the age of 17.
-He scored his first goal for the Millers in his third game a month later, a 1-2 defeat to Bury.
-He was introduced gently to the first team at Millmoor, playing alongside ex-Tiger David Lill and journeyman player turned journeyman manager Neil Warnock.
+Trevor Phillips was born in Barnsley and raised close to the Tykes’ Oakwell home ground, but the diminutive forward joined Division Three side Rotherham United as a teenage apprentice and made his first team debut against Barrow in January 1970 at seventeen years of age, scoring his first goal for the Millers against Bury in his third game a month later.
+He was introduced gently to the first team at Millmoor, playing alongside ex-Tiger David Lill and journeyman player (and later journeyman manager) Neil Warnock.
 Phillips capped his efforts during the 1969/70 season by netting a mid-April brace against Rochdale.

 During his first four seasons Trevor was a first team squad player but rarely a regular starter.
-But when the Millers dropped into Division Four at the end of the 1972/73 season Phillips became a regular first choice – in the 1973/74 season he netted 14 times in 42 appearances.
+But when the Millers dropped into Division Four at the end of the 1972/73 season Phillips became a regular first choice – in the 1973/74 season he netted fourteen times in 42 appearances.
 However in the next two seasons he was again not an automatic first choice, making 23 and 29 league appearances respectively.
 In the 1976/77 season he was finally first-name-on-the-teamsheet material as he started every game in League and Cup and scored 23 goals.
-The next two seasons saw similar consistency, netting 12 and 16 goals respectively, and in the 1978/79 season he finally finished Rotherham’s top league goalscorer with 14 strikes while also playing in a famous League Cup victory over a full-strength Arsenal side.
+The next two seasons saw similar consistency, netting twelve and sixteen goals respectively, and in the 1978/79 season he finally finished Rotherham’s top league goalscorer with fourteen strikes while also playing in a famous League Cup victory over a full-strength Arsenal side.
 Phillips scored three hattricks during his ten years with the Millers – against Crewe Alexandra in September 1973, Reading in May 1977 and Spennymoor United in a November 1977 FA Cup win.
-When he left for Hull City in June 1979 at the age of 26 he had made 363 appearances for Rotherham United and scored 91 goals.
+When he left for Hull City in June 1979 he had scored 91 goals for Rotherham United in 363 appearances.

-Phillips played for the England Youth team in his teenage years at Rotherham.
+Phillips played for the England Youth team in his teenage years at Rotherham United.

 Details